helpscout/hsds-react/docs/contributing/creating.md

 `getValidProps()` is a special [utility function](https://helpscout.gitbook.io/react-utils) that filters out non-default HTML/React props.
 This prevents React from throwing errors if non-default props are accidentally passed during the Object spread process.

 Wonderful 🙏!
 You've created the base for `Strong`, that's performant, easy to extend, and Flow typed.

+#### `namespaceComponent`

+This is a Higher-Order component that sets up the internal namespacing within Blue.
+It allows for Blue components to reliably type-check each other.

+`COMPONENT_KEY` is the namespace for the component, in our case, `Strong`.
+Exporting it allows for other components to use the key for type-checking.

 ## Exporting